dj221ai/assigncurrency/readme.md

 This app is an attempt to build a small currency converter app in  django-rest-framework.

-For activating virtual environment type source asenv/bin/activate.
+For activating virtual environment type source asenv/bin/activate on linux system.

 install all requirements:
 pip install -r requirements.txt